seangeleno/mysql-demo/README.md

 # mysql-demo

-##A simple command line demo using Node.js to connect to and alter a SQL database.
+## A simple command line demo using Node.js to connect to and alter a SQL database.

-Viewing all items int the db:
+Viewing all items in the db:

 ![view of all items](https://github.com/gwilken/mysql-demo/blob/master/screenshots/printitems.jpg "View items")